Formal Letter Format

 • business or professional letters used for writing to clients, business associates, or companies (e.g., order letter, appointment letter, inquiry, business proposal letter, letter of interest, sales letter, payment request letter, etc.);

-• work-related letters, used in a work environment for interacting with managers, HR recruiters, or departments (e.g., sick leave application, leave application, resignation letter, job offer letter, job acceptance letter, reference letter, promotion letter, welcome letter, termination letter, cover letter, etc.);
+• work-related letters, used in a work environment for interacting with managers, HR recruiters, or departments (e.g., sick leave application, leave application, resignation letter, job offer letter, job acceptance letter, reference letter, promotion letter, welcome letter, work from home letter, return to work letter, termination letter, cover letter, etc.);

 • official letters, used for writing to organizations, officials, and newspapers (e.g., complaint letters, inquiries, thank you letters, invitations, announcement letters, official apologies, etc.)